r0hankrishnan/searchlite/README.md

 - [ ] Built-in support for filtering query results by metadata fields
 - [ ] Caching of embeddings to avoid re-computation across sessions
 - [ ] CLI interface for querying datasets without writing code
-- [ ] Support for indexing larger datasets with Faiss or Annoy
 - [ ] Integration with Jupyter widgets for interactive exploration
 - [ ] JSON/YAML import/export for datasets and results
 - [ ] Caching for larger embedding tasks